Do Go On - 163 - WW2 Badass Audie Murphy

 I like that too.

-Ooh, there's behind a waterfall.
+behind a waterfall.

-The gosses that walk.
+The ghost that walks.

 My favorite superhero.